 I thanked him very nicely and told him how much I appreciated his time & honesty, then turned back to where my husband was talking to someone else.

-I was sad because the university student was a nice and intelligent person and he was willing to listen to an opposing idea.
-And he DID get it, but simply could not overcome his programming.
+I felt sad because the university student was a nice and intelligent person and he was willing to listen to an opposing idea.
+And he DID get it...but simply could not overcome his programming.

-The dedication to the idea of "army service for all" is deep-seated to the point of irrationality.
+The dedication to the idea of "army service for all" remains deep-seated to the point of any logic.

 Story #2: How Dare She Not Swing Her Ponytail for the Cause!